Chabudai

-Since early modern Japan, households have used personal tray tables (zen (膳、ぜん)) for dinner, which are small short-legged tables on which dishes for one person are placed per table.
+Since early modern Japan, households have used personal tray tables (膳, zen) for dinner, which are small short-legged tables on which dishes for one person are placed per table.
 This allowed individuals to freely move the tray table and eat wherever they preferred.
 After the rise of the chabudai around 1920, the custom of commensality emerged in Japan where families have dinner together around a singular table.
 Large dishes are placed in the middle of the chabudai to be shared, and individuals take a portion of their desired food.
 Whereas talking while having dinner was considered disrespectful previously, conversations naturally occurred around the chabudai table, so the table manners eased to accepting dinner table talk.

-Gaeshi
+Chabudai gaeshi

 Chabudai gaeshi is a Japanese phrase meaning "to flip [the] chabudai".
 It describes the act of violently upending a chabudai as an expression of anger, frustration, and disapproval.
 It may also figuratively describe an analogous outburst and upheaval.

 Video game designer Shigeru Miyamoto "upends the tea table" whenever a game's development did not meet his standard or needed serious reconsideration.
 He characterized chabudai gaeshi as an "action of old-fashioned Japanese fathers" that "would destroy the family" if attempted literally in modern Japanese society.

 A Japanese arcade game, Cho Chabudai Gaeshi, is based upon the scenario of chabudai gaeshi.